WDI-SEA/notes/08-cs/cs-ruby-quicksort/readme.md

 end

-# partition function (selects a pivot and sorts into partitions)
+# partition function (selects a pivot, sorts into partitions, and returns the array index of the pivot)
 def partition(arr, lo, hi)
   pivot = arr[hi]